 Pay them when you need them

 Freelancers work on a per-hour or per-project basis, which can be long-term or one-time depending on your needs.
-This is a really huge advantage for you because you don’t have to carry the burden of paying full-time staff even when business is slow.
+This is a really huge advantage for you because you don’t have to carry the burden of paying regular workers even when business is slow.
 Customer inquiries are high during peak seasons, which may require a bigger workforce.
 The beauty of outsourcing is you can always hire additional workers when you need them.

 In the same way, you don’t need a large number of workers during off-peak season, so you can just hire a certain number of people to work during these times, saving you money in the process.

-They get the job done
+They get things done

-Most freelancers work part-time on smaller jobs, which means more work equals more money.
+Most freelancers work part-time on smaller projects, which means more work equals more money.
 This works for you as a business owner because you don’t have to force people to render overtime or take in more work.

 If you need people on weekends or holidays, most freelancers would be glad to volunteer.
 This may be difficult to accomplish when you work with local hires because they have paid leaves they can use that freelancers don’t.